Trevelyan College, Durham: Other

-Student societies play an important role in college life, with active language (Trevs Lingo), film and LGBT societies.
+Student societies play an important role in college life, with active Board Games, and LGBT societies.
 Previously, the college ran a monthly magazine called Hex magazine, named in tribute to the college's interesting hexagonal shape.
+The magazine stopped running in 2013 and was relaunched in 2024.

 Traditions

 The college holds Formal Hall once a fortnight, in which students enter the dining hall in their academic gowns, which must remain worn until the end of silent grace.
 The formal is signalled over when the JCR and MCR presidents bow out formally to the Principal and student body.
 Traditionally, "spoon banging" (in which student attendees loudly bang their spoons on the table) occurs immediately following the departure of high table.

 JCR events are held every year, with an informal ball being held at the end of Michaelmas term, and a summer ball being held after exams in Easter term.

 Academic gowns are also worn at university matriculation, at college matriculation and at graduation.

 The annual Trevs Day takes place after exams in Easter term, and is a focus of much celebration and revelry for students.
 Each year it receives a different theme, with recent themes including 'Heroes and Villains' (2014), 'Charlie and the Chocolate Factory' (2015), 'Rio 2016' (2016), 'Tropical Beach Party' (2017) and 'Wild West' (2018).
 The college also hosts TrevStock, an annual music festival for college and university bands which takes place in the quad.

-The college regulations once stated that "any student found picking the daffodils shall be hanged, and quartered at dawn on Palace Green."
+The college regulations once stated that "any student found picking the daffodils shall be hanged, drawn and quartered at dawn on Palace Green."